LaurieOu/Free-or-For-Sale/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:
+Free or For Sale is a web application inspired by the Facebook Group Free and For Sale built using Ruby on Rails and React.js.
+Free or For Sale allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your
 progress.
 Put an x between the brackets for a checkmark: [x] -->

 - [ ] Create an account
 - [ ] Log in / Log out
+- [ ] Locate specific university's Free or For Sale page
+- [ ] See sale items from 11 different categories
-- [ ] Create, read, edit, and delete notes
+- [ ] Users can Create, read, edit, and delete Listings
+- [ ] Buyers and sellers can message each other
-- [ ] Organize notes within Notebooks
+- [ ] Users can like, comment, or star a listing
-- [ ] Tag notes with multiple tags
+- [ ] Users can track their sell and stared items
-- [ ] Apply complex styling to notes while editing

 ## Design Docs
 * [View Wireframes][views]